 What are the most popular dermal fillers?

-There are five popular dermal fillers which are recognise as the top options in the industry.
+There are five popular dermal fillers that are recognised as the top options in the industry.
 You will likely find that experienced clients know these names and know which filler they prefer to be used in their treatment, so understanding the differences for yourself is key.

 Juvederm – This soft tissue filler is sold worldwide and encompasses a collection of injectable gels which can be used to add volume to thinning lips and severe facial wrinkles.
 These fillers can cost up to $700 in the USA, with longevity running between 3 months and around 9 months depending on lifestyle.

-Restylane – Like Juvederm, this filler is non-animal based and is used to correct concerns around aging such as wrinkles and thinning lips.
+Restylane – Like Juvederm, this filler is non-animal-based and is used to correct concerns around ageing such as wrinkles and thinning lips.
 The injectable can also be used to correct dull and dehydrated skin, lasting up to 12 months depending on lifestyle and skin condition.
 Treatment using Restylane is a little more expensive than Juvederm at $800 for a treatment, though this depends on the exact filler used and quantity.